BINUS University: History

-Bina Nusantara University originally evolved from a computer training institute, Modern Computer Course, which was founded on 21 October 1974.
-Along with the development, the Modern Computer Course later developed into Computer Engineering Academy (ATK) on July 1, 1981.
+Bina Nusantara University originally evolved from a computer training institute, Modern Computer Course, which was founded on October 21, 1974.
+Along with its development, the Modern Computer Course later developed into the Computer Engineering Academy (ATK) on July 1, 1981.
 The academy offers informatics and informatics management education.
-Three years later on 13 July 1984 ATK achieved registered status and the name changed to AMIK Jakarta.
+Three years later, on July 13, 1984, ATK achieved registered status, and the name changed to AMIK Jakarta.
 On July 1, 1985, AMIK opened a course in accounting computerization.
-AMIK began to use the name Bina Nusantara on 21 September 1985.
+AMIK began to use the name Bina Nusantara on September 21, 1985.

-AMIK was awarded the best computer academy award from the Ministry of Education and Culture on March 17, 1986.
+AMIK was awarded the Best Computer Academy Award from the Ministry of Education and Culture on March 17, 1986.
 AMIK Bina Nusantara then formed STMIK (College of Informatics and Computer Management) Bina Nusantara on July 1, 1986.
 The institute then offered undergraduate study programs (S1) in informatics management and informatics engineering.

 On November 9, 1987, AMIK Bina Nusantara joined STMIK Bina Nusantara to form an educational institution offering a diploma study program (D3) and strata 1 (S1).
-STMIK Bina Nusantara gained an equal status for all courses on March 18, 1992.
+STMIK Bina Nusantara gained equal status for all courses on March 18, 1992.
 STMIK Bina Nusantara then opened a postgraduate program of information systems management, first in Indonesia on May 10, 1993.

 Bina Nusantara University was established on August 8, 1996.
-STMIK Bina Nusantara then joined Bina Nusantara University on December 20, 1998.
-Currently, Bina Nusantara University has educational programs: School of Information Systems, School of Informatics Engineering, Faculty of Engineering, School of Business and Management, Faculty of Economics and Communication, School of Design, Faculty of Humanities, Master of Informatics Engineering, Master of Information Systems Management, Master of Business Management, and Doctoral of Management Research.
+STMIK Bina Nusantara then joined BINUS UNIVERSITY on December 20, 1998.
+Currently, BINUS UNIVERSITY has the following educational programs: School of Information Systems, School of Informatics Engineering, Faculty of Engineering, School of Business and Management, Faculty of Economics and Communication, School of Design, Faculty of Humanities, Master of Informatics Engineering, Master of Information Systems Management, Master of Business Management, and Doctoral of Management Research.

-On October 23, 2014, Binus University launched its new campus by holding a grand launching of Binus University in Alam Sutera, Serpong, South Tangerang.
-The new campus is a 22-floor building and applies the concept of a green campus, environmentally friendly building with the use of energy-saving facilities.
+On October 23, 2014, BINUS UNIVERSITY launched its new campus by holding a grand launching of BINUS UNIVERSITY in Alam Sutera, Tangerang.
+The new campus is a 22-floor building and applies the concept of a green campus, an environmentally friendly building with the use of energy-saving facilities.
 A campus area of 25 thousand square meters was designed by Indonesian architects, namely Budiman.
 The A campus has four main courses.
 The four are computer science, school of design, school business and management, and information systems.

-On April 29, 2015, Binus and PT.
+On April 29, 2015, BINUS and PT.
 Summarecon Agung Tbk. signed a new campus construction agreement at Summarecon Bekasi.
-The campus is planned to be built on an area of 36,400 sqm at Summarecon Bekasi City Circle Road Bulevar.
-For the initial phase, in March 2016 Binus will open an online learning facility: BINUS UNIVERSITY LEARNING COMMUNITY (BULC) in Summarecon City Bekasi and the next stage Binus University campus will be fully operational by 2018.
+The campus is planned to be built on an area of 36,400 sq m at Summarecon Bekasi City Circle Road Bulevar.
+For the initial phase, in March 2016, Binus will open an online learning facility: called BINUS UNIVERSITY LEARNING COMMUNITY (BULC) in Summarecon City, Bekasi, and the next stage Binus University campus will be fully operational by 2018.
 Now, Binus has 9 campuses in Indonesia, with all of them located in Java.
 4 are located in Jakarta, while the others are located in Malang, Semarang, Bandung, Bekasi, and Tangerang.

+Rankings

 Courses

-Bina Nusantara University has 3 types of courses: regular, international, and online.
+BINUS UNIVERSITY has three types of courses: regular, international, and online.

 Regular program

-There are 3 levels of regular courses provided by Bina Nusantara University: undergraduate, master and doctorate levels.
+There are three levels of regular courses provided by BINUS UNIVERSITY: undergraduate, master and doctorate levels.